wenshen35105/jest-modules-test-template/readme.md

 - Assets for tests should always be kept in test modules but not in the lib modules
 - Run "yarn validate" to check if your changes break another module before committing
 - Each module has a "package.json".
 Try to keep the dependencies that are used across different modules in the root "package.json"
-- Shared types should be placed into either "modules/lib/types" or "modules/test/types"
+- Shared types for test modules should be placed "modules/test/types"
 - Categorize your tests within a test module.
 E.x UI tests or API tests
 - Use "jest environment" for preparing the test environments